kubeflow/examples/object_detection/monitor_job.md

 INFO:tensorflow:Recording summary at step 839
 ```

-When the job finishes, you should see something like this in your completed/terminated pods logs:
+When the job finishes, you should see something like this in your completed/terminated master pod logs:
 ```
 INFO:tensorflow:Starting Session.
 INFO:tensorflow:Saving checkpoint to path /pets_data/train/model.ckpt